ManInAGarden/MongoPersist/README.md

     plater = fact.find_one(MpMyPerson, {"firstname":"John"})

 Off course that only does work because there's only on person called John in the collection now.
 Mybe you notices the fields "_id", "created" and "lastupdate".
-They are defined in MpBase class from which MpMyPerson is derived.
-Youll find it in MpHandyClasses along with a more sophisticated version of a person class (MpPerson) and other nice classes.
+They are defined in mp.MpBase class from which MpMyPerson is derived.

+You'll find am more sophistiacated version of a person class in MpHandyClasses along witheverything you need for simple catalogs line in titles (PhD.
+Prof. etc).